-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-If a provider refuses to serve a member, the reason the provider cannot adequately meet the needs of the member must be stated in writing to the member’s managed care organization.
-The reason for provider refusal must be related to the provider’s limitation and not previous experience with the member or discriminated against because of age, disability or gender, etc.
+If a provider refuses to serve a member, the reason the provider cannot adequately meet the needs of the member must be stated in writing to the member’s managed care organization (MCO).
+The reason for provider refusal must be related to the provider’s limitation and not previous experience with the member or discriminated against because of age, disability or gender, etc. The provider must work with the MCO to coordinate alternative provider agency arrangements.
+The MCO must coordinate the transfer of services on behalf of the member.

 6117 Service Planning